Mario Kart 64: Reception

 The gameplay did have supporters, who noted its large amount of courses, found its track designs more detailed and impressive than Super Mario Kart, and thought it had a lot of replay value.
 Hyper and N64 Magazine highlighted the flexible turning control with the multiple-angled analog stick, calling it "perfect" and true to real-life karts.
 N64 Magazine enjoyed the amount of focus and fast reflexes demanded from the player.
 Hyper reported having many unexpected moments while playing the game due to its "ingeniously fiendish AI" and the boxes containing different power-ups each time they're collected.
 Reviewers, even those lukewarm towards the graphics, positively noted touches such as the 180-degree turns in Bowser's Castle, the train tracks on Kalimari Desert, the trucks in Toad's Turnpike, the cows in Moo Moo Farm, Peach's castle on Royal Raceway, and the sliding penguins in Sherbet Land as highlights, as well as smoke puffs coming out of the kart.

 Critics found the multiplayer mode to be better than the single player, with IGN calling it "multi-player mayhem at its best".
 Game Informer described the game as "one of the best multiplayer games ever made", citing the game's vehicle dynamics and items as aiding the multiplayer experience.
 Some reviewers criticized the four-player split screen mode for making gameplay difficult to see due to the small size of quadrants, and GameFan noted a poor frame rate performance playing the multiplayer modes compared to single-player.

-In 1998, Mario Kart 64 was nominated for Console Racing Game of the Year by the Academy of Interactive Arts and Sciences during the inaugural Interactive Achievement Awards.
-Electronic Gaming Monthly named it a runner-up for "Multiplayer Game of the Year" (behind Saturn Bomberman) at their 1997 Editors' Choice Awards.